-The Company, the Selling Shareholders, and the Company's executive officers and directors, the THL Group and certain other shareholders have agreed, subject to certain exceptions, not to directly or indirectly (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant for the sale of or otherwise dispose of or transfer any shares of Common Stock or securities convertible into or exchangeable or exercisable for Common Stock, whether now owned or thereafter acquired by the person or entity executing the agreement or with respect to which the person or entity executing the agreement under the Securities Act with respect to the foregoing or (ii) enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of the Common Stock whether any such swap or transaction is to be settled by delivery of Common Stock or other securities, in cash or otherwise, without the prior written consent of Merrill Lynch on behalf of the Underwriters for a period of 90 days after the date of this Prospectus.
+The Company, the Company's executive officers and directors, the Lee Group, and certain other shareholders have agreed, subject to certain exceptions, not to directly or indirectly (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant for the sale of or otherwise dispose of or transfer any shares of Common Stock or securities convertible into or exchangeable or exercisable for Common Stock, whether now owned or thereafter acquired by the person or entity executing the agreement or with respect to which the person or entity executing the agreement thereafter acquires the power of disposition, or file a registration statement under the Securities Act with respect to the foregoing or (ii) enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of the Common Stock whether any such swap or transaction is to be settled by delivery of Common Stock or other securities, in cash or otherwise, without the prior written consent of Merrill Lynch on behalf of the Underwriters for a period of 180 days after the date of this Prospectus.
 See "Shares Eligible for Future Sale."

-The THL Group, the beneficial owner of more than 10% of the Company's outstanding Common Stock, may be deemed to be an affiliate of Sutro & Co.
-Incorporated, Tucker Anthony Incorporated and Cleary Gull Reiland & McDevitt Inc., members of the NASD, which may participate in the U.S. Offering and the International Offering.
-Accordingly, the U.S. Offering and the International Offering will be conducted in accordance with NASD Conduct Rule 2720.
+The Lee Group, the beneficial owner of more than 10% of the Company's outstanding Common Stock, may be deemed to be an affiliate of Sutro & Co.
+Incorporated and Tucker Anthony Incorporated, members of the NASD which may participate in the U.S. Offering and the International Offering.
+Accordingly, the U.S. Offering and the International Offering will be conducted in accordance with NASD Conduct Rule 2720 which provides that the initial public offering price of the Common Stock may not be higher than the price recommended by a Qualified Independent Underwriter which has participated in the preparation of this Prospectus and performed its usual standard of due diligence with respect thereto.
+Smith Barney Inc. has agreed to act as the Qualified Independent Underwriter for the U.S. Offering and the International Offering, and the initial public offering price of the Common Stock will not be higher than the price recommended by Smith Barney Inc.

 The U.S. Underwriters and the International Managers have entered into an intersyndicate agreement (the "Intersyndicate Agreement") that provides for the coordination of their activities.
-Pursuant to the Intersyndicate Agreement, the U.S. Underwriters and the International Managers are permitted to sell shares of Common Stock to each other for purposes of resale at the offering price, less an amount not greater than the selling concession.
-Under the terms of the Intersyndicate Agreement, the U.S. Underwriters and any dealer to whom they sell shares of Common Stock will not offer to sell or sell shares of Common Stock to persons who are non-U.S. or non-Canadian persons or to persons they believe intend to resell to persons who are non-U.S. or non-Canadian persons, and the International Managers and any dealer to whom they sell shares of Common Stock will not offer to sell or sell shares of Common Stock to U.S. persons or to Canadian persons, except in the case of transactions pursuant to the Intersyndicate Agreement.
+Pursuant to the Intersyndicate Agreement, the U.S. Underwriters and the International Managers are permitted to sell shares of Common Stock to each other for purposes of resale at the initial public offering price, less an amount not greater than the selling concession.
+Under the terms of the Intersyndicate Agreement, the U.S. Underwriters and any dealer to whom they sell shares of Common Stock will not offer to sell or sell shares of Common Stock to persons who are non-U.S. or non-Canadian persons or to persons they believe intend to resell to persons who are non-U.S. or non-Canadian persons, and the International Managers and any dealer to whom they sell shares of Common Stock will not offer to sell or sell shares of Common Stock to U.S. persons or to Canadian persons or to persons they believe intend to resell to U.S. or Canadian persons, except in the case of transactions pursuant to the Intersyndicate Agreement.